 - Black Moon Chronicles: Hell is a fiery subterreanean landscape where the souls of the wicked are tortured by Lucifer and his giant red demons.

-- Disney's The Hunchbackof Notre Dame used a river of molten lead dumped out of the cathedral during the climax to represent Hell.
+- The Hunchbackof Notre Dame uses a river of molten lead dumped out of the cathedral during the climax to represent Hell.

 - Mickey's Christmas Carol: The open grave Scrooge McDuck-as-Ebenezer Scrooge gets thrown into during the "Ghost of Christmas Yet to Come" sequence at the end is actually implied to be this depiction of Hell.

-- Word of God says that in the universe of The Book of Life, in addition to the Land of the Remembered and the Land of the Forgotten there's another afterlife known as the Land of the Cursed.
+- The Book of Life: Word of God says that, in addition to the Land of the Remembered and the Land of the Forgotten, there's another afterlife known as the Land of the Cursed.
 It's "a very hot place" ruled by Xibalba's brother and it's where the most wicked of souls reside after death.

 - The film version of Constantine featured Hell (and Heaven) as parallel universe versions of the real world; when John Constantine visits Hell, it's a demon-infested, burned-out version of Los Angeles (insert biting topical humor here), while Heaven is downtown L.A. in the clouds (insert drug or smog joke here).

-- What Dreams May Come partially averts this by showing many visions of Hell, only one of which them of the Fire and Brimstone variety.
+- What Dreams May Come shows many visions of Hell, only one of which them of the Fire and Brimstone variety.
 Hell is shown as a surging sea, a beach of flaming shipwrecks (fitting the trope), a field of disembodied faces, and a parallel universe version of the damned's own house, set on the ceiling of an upside-down cathedral.
 Also, none of the torment of Hell depicted is physical, only mental.